fabiospampinato/vscode-bump/README.md

 - It can bump your project's version.
 - It can detect which commits where made after the latest bump and update your changelog accordingly.
 - It can automatically make a commit with the changes made.
+- It can execute custom scripts before/after bumping/updating-the-changelog/committing.
 - How the changelog gets rendered and the commit message can be customized.

 It automatically detects NPM packages, and can be customized to bump the version in whatever file you need it to.